pie-framework/pie-elements/packages/explicit-constructed-response/docs/pie-schema.json.md

 # `spellCheckEnabled` (boolean, required)

+Indicates if spellcheck is enabled for the author.
+Default value is true

+# `playerSpellCheckEnabled` (boolean, required)

-Indicates if spellcheck is enabled
+Indicates if spellcheck is enabled for the player.
+Default value is true

 # `rationale` (string, required)